How to Hike to Wapta Falls in Yoho National Park

 How to Get to Wapta Falls

 From the junction of Highway 95 and Highway 1, drive east on the Trans Canada Highway for 31.8 kilometers to the Wapta Falls trail turnoff.
 Turn right and drive 1.8 kilometers on Wapta Falls Rd (gravel road) to the parking area at the trailhead.
+The gravel road is a bit rough on smaller vehicles.

 About the Wapta Falls Trail